-Item to Export How To Any version of the Project Report , Contig Report or Variants views With the view open, click on the Export data tool ( $ extsf{B}$ ) at the right of the header.
-Features view With the Features view open, click on the Export data tool ( $\square$ ) at the right of the header or choose the File &gt; Export Data &gt; Features &gt; (Contig Name) command.
-The tabular data can be saved in either comma- or tab-separated value (. csv or .tab ) formats.
-Data or sequences from the Text , Table or Pairwise views Click on the Export data tool ( ) at the right of the Table view header.
+Item to Export How To Any version of the Project Report, Contig Report or Variants views With the view open, click on the Export data tool () at the right of the header.
+Features view With the Features view open, click on the Export data tool () at the right of the header or choose the File > Export Data > Features > (Contig Name) command.
+The tabular data can be saved in either comma- or tab-separated value (.csv or .tab) formats.
+Data or sequences from the Text, Table or Pairwise views Click on the Export data tool () at the right of the Table view header.
 Select from the following: Matches without Gaps - To export an ungapped FASTA (.fasta) file consisting of matching regions of displayed matches, but not the query sequence itself.
 Aligned Matches - To export a gapped FASTA (.fasta) file with displayed matches aligned against the query.
 Table - To save Table view contents in either Comma- or tab-separated value (.csv or .tab) formats.
 Text - To save the Text view contents in Text (.txt) format.
 Consensus sequences Select one or more contigs in the Explorer panel, then choose File > Export Data > Consensus > (Contig Name), File > Export Data > Consensus > Selected Contigs or Contig > Export Consensus of (Contig Name).
 Alternatively, from the Alignment view, use the Export data tool ().
 In each case, the following dialog opens:

-📰 Export Contig Consensus  🗙 Single File $\checkmark$ GenBank file $\checkmark$ Include Gaps Include Reference Only Bases as 'N' Include Scaffold Position Information OK Cancel In the upper drop-down menu, choose Single File to save the reads in a single file with the name of your choice.
-Or choose Multiple Files to save reads in separate files.
-Use the lower drop-down menu to choose the save format.
-If you want SeqMan Ultra to remove consensus gaps when the contig(s) are saved, keep Include gaps unchecked (recommended).
-Check the box only if you want the gaps in the contig(s) to be retained.
-Check Include Reference Only Bases as 'N' to export all bases that were only found in the reference sequence (not any of the constituent sequences) as Ns.
-An example in .fasta format is shown below. format is shown below.
-413511 NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN Check Include Scaffold Position Information to include the position number in the header of the exported data file.
+- In the upper drop-down menu, choose Single File to save the reads in a single file with the name of your choice.
+Or choose Multiple Files to save reads in separate files. - Use the lower drop-down menu to choose the save format. - If you want SeqMan Ultra to remove consensus gaps when the contig(s) are saved, keep Include gaps unchecked (recommended).
+Check the box only if you want the gaps in the contig(s) to be retained. - Check Include Reference Only Bases as 'N' to export all bases that were only found in the reference sequence (not any of the constituent sequences) as Ns.
+An example in .fasta format is shown below.

+• Check Include Scaffold Position Information to include the position number in the header of the exported data file.
 If you check this box, the file header will including the text: /dnas_scaffold_POS=x where 'x' is the position of the contig in the scaffold.
-When you have finished choosing the desired settings, click OK .
-Reads from a contig Select one or more contigs in the Explorer panel and choose Contig > Export Sequences of (Contig Name).